David5p/geography-quiz/README.md

 #### Main Menu

-- When the user comes to the site it is fully repsonsive using bootstrap classes.
+- When the user comes to the site it is fully responsive using bootstrap classes.
 - The menu is easy to understand and the user has 2 options to choose from.

 #### Game Play